danielang2020/danielang2020.github.io/books/os/os.md

 > Unfortunately, though, no matter how smart the algorithm, external fragmentation(see Figure 16.6 (left)) will still exist; thus, a good algorithm simply attempts to minimize it.
 > ![](img/nccm.png)

+### 17 Free-Space Management

+#### 17.1 Assumptions
+> void *malloc(size_t size) takes a single parameter, size, which is the number of bytes requested by the application; it hands back a pointer to a region of that size.
+The complementary routine void free(void *ptr) takes a pointer and frees the corresponding chunk.
+Note the implication of the interface: the user, when freeing the space, does not inform the library of its size; thus, the library must be able to figure out how big a chunk of memory is when handed just a pointer to it.

+> Allocators could also have the problem of internal fragmentation; if an allocator hands out chunks of memory bigger than that requested, any unasked for space in such a chunk is considered internal fragmentaion(because the waste occurs inside the allocated unit) and is another example of space waste.